Georgia QB Newman opting out of season to prepare for draft

 ATHENS, Ga.
-(AP) — Jamie Newman, the Wake Forest transfer who was the projected starting quarterback for No. 4 Georgia, is opting out of the season to prepare for the 2021 NFL draft.
+(AP) — Jamie Newman, the Wake Forest transfer who was projected to start at quarterback for No. 4 Georgia, is opting out of the season to prepare for the 2021 NFL draft.

 Newman announced his decision on his Twitter account Wednesday.
-He said he made the decision to skip the season “after much prayer and discussion with my family.”
+He said he decided to skip the season “after much prayer and discussion with my family.”

 Newman said his decision was influenced by “the uncertainties of this year amid a global pandemic.”

-The decision by Newman leaves Georgia’s quarterback race wide open.
-Coach Kirby Smart said Saturday another transfer, former Southern Cal starter, JT Daniels, has not received full medical clearance in his return from a knee injury which ended his 2019 season.
+The decision leaves Georgia’s quarterback race wide open.
+Coach Kirby Smart said Saturday another transfer, former Southern Cal starter, JT Daniels, has not received full medical clearance in his return from a knee injury that ended his 2019 season.

+Daniels was granted his immediate eligibility following his transfer to Georgia.
+He is participating in practice but has not been cleared for contact, leaving his status uncertain for the Bulldogs’ opening game at Arkansas on Sept.
+26.

 Former walk-on Stetson Bennett, who was Jake Fromm’s top backup last season, freshman Carson Beck and D’Wan Mathis are the Bulldogs’ other quarterbacks.